-On November 15, 2021, the Investment Law was amended to provide, on a temporary basis, a reduced corporate income tax on the distribution or release within a year from such amendment of tax-exempt profits derived by Approved and Benefited Enterprises ("Exempt Profits").
+In November 2021, the Investment Law was amended to provide, on a temporary basis, a reduced corporate income tax on the distribution or release within a year from such amendment of tax-exempt profits derived by Approved and Benefited Enterprises ("Exempt Profits").
 The amount of the reduced tax will be determined based on a formula.
 In order to qualify for the reduction, the company must invest certain amounts in productive assets and research and development in Israel.
+We decided not to pursue this and did not distribute a dividend during that year.
 In parallel to the temporary amendment, the law was also amended to reduce the ability of companies to retain the tax-exempt profits.
 Effective August 15, 2021, dividend distributions will be treated as if made on a pro-rata basis from all types of earnings, including Exempt Profits.